 Left Bank Paris: Shopping

 There are so many cool stores to choose from on Left Bank Paris.
 Arty Dandy is a concept store that sells everything from trendy clothes and accessories to perfumes, cool gadgets and housewares.
-95% of the products carried by Arty Dandy are European brands like shoes from Bons Baisers de Paname (which means good kisses from Paris!), the historical LIP watches, and cute and very useful rainy day accessories from Sweden and G.Kero!
+95% of the products carried by Arty Dandy are European brands like shoes from Bons Baisers de Paname (which means good kisses from Paris!), the historical LIP watches, and chic rainy day accessories from the brand Rains and stylish clothing from G.Kero!

 Many of the brands can’t be found anywhere else in Paris and Arty Dandy updates their stocks weekly so there’s always cool new items to discover.
 On top of that, locals love the friendly atmosphere of the store and are often assisted by the store owner himself who is at the shop on most opening days.
 There’s no better local Parisian shopping experience than at Arty Dandy.

-Available exclusively through the new INSIDR Passport, receive an organic artisanal soap or a bar of French chocolate for free when you purchase anything at an Arty Dandy store.
-And for purchases amounting to at least 200€, you’ll get a free custom gift box with your name or the gift receiver’s name engraved on a gold plate and an organic scented candle from Papillon Rouge.
-Click the link to get your Arty Dandy shopping vouchers included in our INSIDR Passport.
+Available exclusively through this gift voucher, receive an organic artisanal soap or a bar of French chocolate for free when you purchase anything at an Arty Dandy store.
+And for purchases amounting to at least 200€, you’ll get a free custom gift box with your name or the gift receiver’s name engraved on a gold plate and an organic scented candle from Papillon Rouge using this voucher!

 This boutique is truly one of our favorite places for souvenirs and gifts and not just on the Left Bank but in all of Paris!
 In fact, Arty Dandy has two locations, one on both sides of the Seine.

 - Address on the Left Bank: 1 Rue de Furstenberg, 75006